top of page

 The Jiu Jitsu Company is home to one of the largest female Jiu Jitsu communities on the east coast.

-f you’re looking to build a thriving women’s BJJ program, here are 10 key strategies to make your academy a place where women feel welcome, supported, and encouraged to grow.
+If you’re looking to cultivate a thriving women’s BJJ program, here are 10 key strategies.
+These will make your academy a welcoming and supportive place for women, encouraging them to grow in their practice.

 1. Create a Culture of Respect

-A culture where women feel comfortable training at any level—from beginner to advanced—is what keeps them coming back.
+A culture that allows women to feel comfortable training at any level—from beginner to advanced—is what keeps them coming back.

 2. Include Women in the Teaching Staff

 Representation matters.
-Having women in leadership and coaching positions helps create an environment where female students feel understood and empowered.
+Having women in leadership and coaching positions creates an environment where female students feel understood and empowered.
+Here’s how to enhance representation:

-Encourage women to pursue teaching roles or assistant coaching
+• Encourage women to pursue teaching roles or assistant coaching positions.

-Seeing women in coaching positions sends a strong message: this gym is for everyone.
+Seeing women in coaching roles sends a strong message: this gym is for everyone.

 3. Encourage Women to Mentor Newcomers

 The early days in BJJ can be intimidating.
-A simple way to boost retention is by fostering a mentorship culture where experienced women support newer students.
+Boosting retention can be achieved by fostering a mentorship culture.
+Here are a few initiatives to consider:

-Assign new students a "training buddy" to help them navigate class
+• Assign new students a "training buddy" for guidance.

-Create a women’s group chat or social meet-up to build friendships
+• Create a women’s group chat or social meet-up to help build friendships.

 When women feel welcomed and supported, they’re more likely to stick with training.